blackmann/home-archive-2022-01/posts/i-build-a-jekyll-ripoff.md

 ## What happened

 Last weekend, despite my immature experience with Rust, I decided to build a tool that will help me generate my site from `.md` files.
-I felt that would be _more lazier_ and convenient than learning a these existing site generators 😉.
+I felt that would be _more lazier_ and convenient than learning these existing site generators 😉.
-Just like how Jekyll and the rest works.
-So I laid out the process based on how I understood static generators worked.
+So I laid out the process based on how I understood static generators (like Jekyll) worked.

 <script src="https://gist.github.com/blackmann/d72a975aaae5e079e5ae339dfe20fcf0.js"></script>